kosmojs/kosmojs/docs/generators/react/loader.md

 export const loader = fetchData;
 ```

-This pattern is elegant in its simplicity.
+This pattern achieves elegance through simplicity.

-By exporting a `loader` function, you instruct the router which data-fetching logic to execute in advance.
+Exporting a `loader` function instructs the router which fetch logic executes
-During component rendering, the `useLoaderData` hook identifies this same function
+ahead of component mount.
+During render, `useLoaderData` recognizes this
-and seamlessly accesses the pre-retrieved information.
+identical function reference and retrieves pre-fetched information directly
+from the router's cache.

-An integrated caching layer within the router prevents redundant API calls,
+The router's internal caching mechanism prevents redundant network requests,
-ensuring your component works with the exact dataset obtained during the initial loading phase.
+guaranteeing your component receives the exact dataset acquired during the

-This pattern maintains full type consistency throughout the data pipeline.
+pre-fetch phase.

+Type consistency flows through this entire pipeline automatically.
+The fetch
-The GET method from your fetch client inherits its typing directly from the API endpoint's response structure.
+client's GET method inherits typing from your API endpoint's response

-The `useLoaderData` hook automatically derives its return type from the loader function's signature.
+structure.
+The `useLoaderData` hook derives its return type from the loader
-Consequently, your component gains precise knowledge of the expected data format,
+function's signature.
+Your component consequently receives precise type
-with all types originating from your API specification.
+information about data shape, all originating from your API specification
+without manual type declarations.